 The helium lines will have to be routed from the compressor all the way to the Front End enclosure.
-The rigid sections will be attached to the antenna structure while the flexibles ones will go through the elevation wrap and the cable carrier.
+The rigid sections will be attached to the antenna structure, while flexible lines will be used through the elevation wrap and the cable carrier.